Prevenient grace

 Prevenient grace (or preceding grace or enabling grace) is a Christian theological concept that refers to the grace of God in a person's life which precedes and prepares to conversion.
-The concept was first developed by Augustine of Hippo (354 – 430), was affirmed by the Second Council of Orange (529) and has become part of Catholic theology.
-It is also present in Reformed theology, through the form of an effectual calling leading some individuals irresistibly to salvation.
-It is also in Arminian theology, according to which it is dispensed universally in order to enable people to respond to the offer of salvation, though it does not ensure personal acceptance.
+The concept was first developed by Augustine of Hippo (354–430), was affirmed by the Second Council of Orange (529) and has become part of Catholic theology.
+A similar concept is also found in Eastern Orthodox and Arminian theology.
+In all these traditions, prevenient grace is understood as universally available, enabling all individuals to have faith while leaving acceptance dependent on libertarian free will.
+In Reformed theology, it appears in the form of effectual calling, through which God's grace irresistibly leads certain individuals to salvation.

 Definition

 The concept of "prevenient grace" was originated and developed by Augustine of Hippo (354 – 430), based on St. Ambrose's (c.
 339 – c.
 397) writings.
 Prevenient grace refers to the grace of God in a person's life that precedes conversion.
 The original expression (gratia praeveniens) means literally "grace that precedes".
-The English expression comes from an archaic usage of the word "prevenient" meaning "preceding".
-This concept have a similar meaning with the concept of "vocation" or "calling".
+The English translation, "prevenient", likewise means preceding, antecedent, coming before.
+This concept has a similar meaning to the concepts of "vocation" or "calling".

-There are some variations of understanding of the prevenient grace, in terms of intend of God: